 UPCAT Language Proficiency Tips and Tricks

 - In contrast, poorly written blogs, tabloids, and similar reading materials may skew your perception of what constitutes good writing.
-Avoid them like a plague.
+Avoid them like the plague.

-- When writing a message through text, e-mail, or messaging app, don’t use shortcuts.
-People who are used to spelling words incorrectly to save time tend to dull their abilities to use proper spelling and grammar.
+- Don’t use shortcuts when writing a message through text, e-mail, or messaging apps.
+People who are used to misspelling words to save time tend to dull their abilities to use proper spelling and grammar.

 - Enrich your vocabulary by learning at least one new English word a day.
-You can discover new words either by reading books or watching TV shows/movies.
-We also suggest downloading the PDF version of “The 1000 Most Common SAT Words” which features a rich collection of uncommon English words, some of which have appeared in the actual UPCAT questions in the past.
+You can discover new words by reading books or watching TV shows/movies.
+We also suggest downloading the PDF version of “The 1000 Most Common SAT Words,” which features a rich collection of uncommon English words, some of which have appeared in the actual UPCAT questions.

 - Use a dictionary to find the definition of unfamiliar words.
 Rather than relying on memorization, try using these new words in your daily writing activities or conversations for better retention.

 - Refrain from watching Tagalized movies and TV shows for now.
-If you want to improve your English proficiency, the best options would be informative American TV shows that use formal English like those on Discovery, History Channel, and National Geographic, just to name a few.
+If you want to improve your English proficiency, the best options would be informative American TV shows that use formal English, like those on Discovery, History Channel, and National Geographic, to name a few.

 - Play games like Scrabble or Word Factory that can help expand your vocabulary and improve your logical thinking.

 - Practice communicating in both languages.
-Whether it’s through speaking or writing, the only way to improve your communication skills is through constant application.
-Start your own blog/vlog.
+Whether speaking or writing, the only way to improve your communication skills is through a consistent application.
+Start your blog/vlog.
 Volunteer to edit articles on the Internet.
 Do whatever it takes to improve your language proficiency.
 It’s one skill that will help you succeed not just in U.P. but in the real world.